-We develop, manufacture and distribute products and provide services primarily for the companion animal veterinary, livestock and poultry, dairy and water testing markets.
-We also sell a line of portable electrolytes and blood gas analyzers for the human point-of-care medical diagnostics market and a novel real-time PCR test to detect SARS-CoV-2 (COVID-19).
+We develop, manufacture and distribute products and provide services primarily for the companion animal veterinary, livestock and poultry, dairy and water testing industries.
+We also provide human medical point-of-care and laboratory diagnostics.

 3TG are necessary to the functionality or production of some of the products that we manufacture or contract to manufacture.
 Our in-scope products taken together as a whole include all four 3TG, although each individual product does not include each of the 3TG.
 Not all of our products contain 3TG.
 In addition, the 3TG content in each of our in-scope products accounts for only a small percentage of the total materials content of each such product.
 Furthermore, a significant portion of our consolidated revenues are derived from services provided to our customers, rather than the sale of products.
-Services accounted for approximately 41.7% of our total consolidated revenue for the calendar year ended December 31, 2021.
+Services accounted for approximately 42.7% of our total consolidated revenue for the calendar year ended December 31, 2022.

-We do not directly source 3TG in raw form and are in most cases many levels removed from mines and smelters.
+We do not directly source 3TG in raw form and are in most cases many levels removed from mines, smelters and refiners.
 However, through the efforts described in this Conflict Minerals Report, we seek to ensure that our sourcing practices are consistent with our Conflict Minerals Policy, which is described below, and to encourage responsible sourcing of 3TG by our supply chain.